stackbit-projects/parallel-chestnut-c2241/content/posts/fox-village-in-japan.md

       relativeUrl: true
 layout: post
 ---

-Apparently, Japan is covered in magical and irresistibly cute animal sanctuaries. **The Shrines of Ise** have been celebrated as the prototype of Japanese architecture.
-Largely of wood, traditional housing and many temple buildings see the use of tatami mats and sliding doors that break down the distinction between rooms and indoor and outdoor space.
+We're always in search of inspiring and educational content that can help us navigate the ever more complex world of living a conscious lifestyle.
+Making ethical choices in our everyday life might at times seem overwhelming.
+There is so much going on!
+It is hard to find the right goods and the life balance that works for us.
+This is why we love to find new people sharing their experiences and knowledge on topics like ethical activism, sustainable fashion, zero waste living, organic products, healthy food tips, and more.
+We have curated 10 of our favorite sustainable living blogs where you can find inspirations, guidance, and a good dose of reading bliss.

-> The fox never found a better messenger than himself.
+> We have curated 10 of our favorite sustainable living blogs where you can find inspirations, guidance, and a good dose of reading bliss.

 As the programming of <a title="Japan" href="http://en.wikipedia.org/wiki/Japan" target="_blank">Japan’s</a> traditional culture gradually weakened from 1945 on, individual Japanese began to exercise some personal choice in their private lives.
 But the newly mandated freedoms had a minimal effect on a number of key institutions.

 Japan’s educational, economical and political systems remained hidebound bulwarks of traditional behavior.
 The politically guided economic system in particular was able to generate enormous power that could be directed with the precision of a laser beam.

 Twelve species belong to the monophyletic group of Vulpes genus of **"true foxes"**.
 Approximately another 25 current or extinct species are always or sometimes called foxes; these foxes are either part of the paraphyletic group of the South American foxes, or of the outlying group, which consists of bat-eared fox, gray fox, and island fox.
 Foxes are found on every continent except Antarctica.
 By far the most common and widespread species of fox is the red fox *(Vulpes vulpes)* with about 47 recognized subspecies.

 > The fox changes his fur but not his habits.